College Sticker Shock

 - How Student and Parent Assets Affect Your Financial Aid

 - Your Expected Family Contribution (EFC)

-- How Student and Parent Income Affect Your Financial Aid
+- How Student and Parent Income Affects Your Financial Aid

 - What You Need to Know About Financial Need